-At the level of research projects, M-ERA.NET requires that all proposers explain how their projects demonstrate a commitment to investigating and addressing the social, ethical, political, environmental or cultural dimensions of the proposed research.
+At the level of research projects, M-ERA.NET requires that all proposers explain how their projects demonstrate a commitment to investigating and addressing the social, environmental, ethical, political or cultural dimensions of the proposed research.
 Integration of RRI should lead to an improved awareness of the possible benefits, risks, and uncertainties of material science across a broad cross-section of society.
-This may include (but is not limited to) any of the approaches described in the next section.
+This may include (but is not limited to) any of the approaches described in the above section.